-- 2020’s Leaders will be notified in August.
+- 2021’s Leaders will be notified.
 This is confidential and we will ask them not to tell anybody.

 - Winners must consent to publication of their story, their photo, their name and other supporting content.
-If consent is not given, alternative entrants will be selected.
+If consent is not given they have the option to remain anonymous or alternative entrants will be selected.

 - Consent for publication will be asked from the winning entrants only, after judging is complete.